JRC1995/Input-Sensitivity-Experimental/README.md

 If there are members of different classes in the same picture (say, a member from class 1, and another member from class 2), and if one needs to find the input pixels that are influential in the prediction of members in class 1 only, then a mask can be used over the model's output probability distributition to nullify the values corresponding to other classes - doing so should reduce the gradients of pixels that contributed to the values of other classes.
 Considering the direction of the gradients may also be important - for example to discover pixels that are likely to be around the objects of class 1, we may need to find pixels with a positive pd(class-1-output-probability)/pd(pixel_values).

-Apparently, there are mathematical works under the term 'sensitivity analysis' which deals with determining the 'influences' of input (or parameters). http://in.mathworks.com/help/sldo/ug/what-is-sensitivity-analysis.html It seems I am here using 'local sensitivity analysis'.
+Apparently, there are mathematical works under the term 'sensitivity analysis' which deals with determining the 'influences' of input (or parameters).

+http://in.mathworks.com/help/sldo/ug/what-is-sensitivity-analysis.html

+It seems what I am doing here is 'local sensitivity analysis'.